1986 TranSouth 500

 The 1986 TranSouth 500 was the sixth stock car race of the 1986 NASCAR Winston Cup Series and the iteration of the event.
 The race was held on Sunday, April 13, 1986, in Darlington, South Carolina, at Darlington Raceway, a 1.366 mi permanent egg-shaped oval racetrack.
-The race took the scheduled 367 laps to complete.
+The race took 367 laps.

-In a race of attrition, Richard Childress Racing's Dale Earnhardt managed to fend off Junior Johnson & Associates' Darrell Waltrip on the final restart with two laps left, completing a dominant performance where he led 335 of the total 367 laps.
+In a race of attrition, Richard Childress Racing's Dale Earnhardt held off Junior Johnson & Associates' Darrell Waltrip on the final restart with two laps left, completing a dominant performance where he led 335 of the total 367 laps.
 The victory was Earnhardt's 16th career NASCAR Winston Cup Series victory and his first victory of the season.
-To fill out the top three, the aforementioned Waltrip and Stavola Brothers Racing's Bobby Allison finished second and third, respectively.
+To fill out the top three, the Waltrip and Stavola Brothers Racing's Bobby Allison finished second and third, respectively.

 Background

 The layout of Darlington Raceway, the venue where the race was held.

 Darlington Raceway is a race track built for NASCAR racing located near Darlington, South Carolina.
 It is nicknamed "The Lady in Black" and "The Track Too Tough to Tame" by many NASCAR fans and drivers and advertised as "A NASCAR Tradition."
 It is of a unique, somewhat egg-shaped design, an oval with the ends of very different configurations, a condition which supposedly arose from the proximity of one end of the track to a minnow pond the owner refused to relocate.
 This situation makes it very challenging for the crews to set up their cars' handling in a way that is effective at both ends.